Khawla bint Tha'labah: Hadith mention

 Imam Ahmad and Abu Dawud and quoted by Ibn Kathir in his Tafsir at the beginning of Surat al-Mujadilah .Khawla said: "By Allah, concerning me and Aws ibn al-Samit, Allah revealed the beginning of Surat al-Mujadilah.
 I was married to him, and he was an old man who was bad-tempered.
 One day, he came in and I raised a particular issue with him again.
 He became angry and said, "You are to me as the back of my mother".
 Then he went out and sat for awhile in the meeting-place of his people.
 Then he came back, and wanted to resume marital relations with me.
 I said, 'No way!
 By the hand of the One in Whose hand is the soul of Khuwayla (i.e., Khawla), you will never get what you want from me after saying what you said, until Allah and His Messenger decide between us.'
-He tried to force himself on me, but I was able to resist because I was a young woman and he was aweak old man.
-I pushed him away.

-Then I went to one of my (female) neighbors and borrowed a cloak from her and went to the Messenger of Allah.
+Then I went to the Messenger of Allah.
 I sat before him, told him what my husband had done to me, and began to complain to him about my sufferings because of my husband's bad temper.